What is a corporate card? Guide for your business spending

 Improved tracking for transparency and security

-Each corporate card has a clear payment trail, so tracking spending back to individuals is easy.
+Each corporate card has a clear payment trail, making it easy to track spending back to individuals.
 Your employees know that the business is monitoring their spend, so while there’s responsibility and ownership, there’s also that knowledge that whatever they spend will be easily traced back to them.

-This tracking provides a good level of protection against fraud, as you know exactly who should be using the card and when, and you can identify any instances outside of these parameters easily.
+This tracking provides a good level of protection against fraud, as you know exactly who should be using the card and when, and you can easily identify any instances outside of these parameters.

 Rewards and other benefits